-The new GDPR regulations taking effect in May 2018 can pose challenges for companies both in getting ready and remaining compliant post implementation.
-With that in mind there are some shiny new Sage CRM features to help!
+The new GDPR regulations taking effect in May 2018 can pose challenges for companies both in getting ready and remaining compliant post-implementation.
+With that in mind, there are some shiny new Sage CRM features to help!
 We’ve put together a summary of the new features from the Sage CRM 2018 R2 release below.

 Unfortunately here at itas we are not legal geniuses.
 We consider ourselves the wizards behind the technology!
 So we can’t advise you on how the changing regulations directly impact you.
 If you are seeking detailed guidance on GDPR visit the guide published by the Information Commissioners Office.
-You can also read through our previous blog for hints and tips on how GDPR may effect your business.
+You can also read through our previous blog for hints and tips on how GDPR may affect your business.

 Remember the basics!
 Don’t run away and hide!

-The focus for GDPR is on how businesses use and store personal data.
+The focus of GDPR is on how businesses use and store personal data.
 Incorrect use of data can result in significant risks to business which can have severe consequences.
 A misconception of these consequences is that they can relate solely to fines.

 The risks that can present themselves can largely be grouped into two categories.
 Risks that present themselves to the individual who the data relates to and the risks that exist to the business responsible for that data.